Every Loser

-Every Loser is the nineteenth studio album by American rock singer Iggy Pop, released on January 6, 2023, on Gold Tooth and Atlantic.
-Produced by Andrew Watt, the album features a core backing band of Chad Smith as drummer and multi-instrumentalists Josh Klinghoffer and Watt.
+Every Loser is the nineteenth studio album by American rock singer Iggy Pop, released on January 6, 2023, by Gold Tooth and Atlantic Records.
+Produced by Andrew Watt, the album features a core backing band of Chad Smith as drummer and multi-instrumentalists Josh Klinghoffer and Andrew Watt.

 The album features guest contributions from Jane's Addiction members Dave Navarro, Eric Avery and Chris Chaney, alongside appearances from Guns N' Roses bassist Duff McKagan, Pearl Jam guitarist Stone Gossard, and drummers Taylor Hawkins and Travis Barker.

 Background

 On October 28, 2022, Pop shared the first single "Frenzy" with contributions from Duff McKagan and Chad Smith.
 The song was described as "raw" and "energetic".
 The singer announced the album along with release details on his social media accounts on November 10, 2022.
 Upon announcing the album, Pop called the collaboration with Watt and Gold Tooth as "old-fashioned".
 The intention of the album is to "beat the shit out of" the listener.